How to drive Dynamixel AX-12A servos (with a RaspberryPi)

 Step 1: Manuals

-There are two different manuals for the AX-12A motors online.
-This manual from 2006 is a little outdated: some of the spec values are outdated (operating voltage range, for example), and some of the initial values reported in the Control Table are not correct, but it goes into detail about how to send instructions to the motor and how to read its response.
+There are two distinct guides available for the AX-12A motors online.
+This 2006 guide is slightly out of date: certain spec values like operating voltage range are outdated, and initial values in the Control Table may be incorrect, but it provides comprehensive information on sending instructions to the motor and interpreting its feedback.

 It was useful to have both of them.